ursl/tessie/README.md

 mosquitto_pub -h coldbox01 -t "ctrlTessie" -m "cmd Power_On"
 ```

-See below for a help text on the ctrlTessie commands.
+See below for a help text on the MQTT/ctrlTessie commands.

 In another window on your computer `laptop` run the monitor, if desired
 ```shell